Owner vs employee mindset : Which are you?

 You might also like this related post called the Personality and Mindset of an Entrepreneur or Business Owner.

-The owner vs employee mindset is not about right or wrong
+The owner vs employee mindset is not about right or wrong.

 If it weren’t for this pool of hard-working staff, many of today’s great businesses, both big and small, wouldn’t be successful at all.

-So, just what are the differences between a business owner vs employee mindset.
 Understanding these differences before you quit your job is a good idea.

 Mindsets can be referred to as being either negative or positive.